wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Working with sensitive data

 The PowerAuth mobile SDK is using `PowerAuthCoreData` object for manage the cryptographically sensitive data, such as encryption keys.
-You can encounter this object in several public API functions, such as functions for managing an [external encryption key](#external-encryption-key).
+You can encounter this object in several public API functions, such as functions for [Secure Vault](#secure-vault).
 This chapter explains how to use the `PowerAuthCoreData` object properly.

 ### Create instance of `PowerAuthCoreData`